 Creating an alerting policy

-This brings up the new-policy page, which offers four numbered options:
+This brings up the Create New Alerting Policy page, which offers four options:

-The following sections describe each of these options, though conditions are treated in more detail on additional pages.
+The following sections describe each of these options.

 Conditions describe the circumstances under which the policy will be triggered.
 A policy can have up to 6 conditions.